 Permit Costs in Portland

-Fees vary by project type and valuation, and Portland updates them annually (usually July 1).
-Here are ballpark numbers as of 2025:
+Fees vary by project type and valuation, and Portland updates them regularly.
+Use the current fee schedules (opens in new tab) as your source of truth.

 These fees fund the inspectors and plan reviewers who keep the system running.
 For current rates, check Portland's fee schedule (opens in new tab) or use their online permit cost estimator.